paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2010-02-16-bbc_online_gvl.md

 * [Home page][12]
 * [News item][13]

-Of course it's easy to create something like this in isolation, without a full understanding of the design or technical constraints that exist, but I think this demonstrates my frustration with the implementation at the time and -- perhaps more importantly -- how much I care about the design of the BBC website.
+Of course it’s easy to create something like this in isolation, without a full understanding of the design or technical constraints that exist, but I think this demonstrates my frustration with the implementation at the time and — perhaps more importantly — how much I care about the design of the BBC website.

 ## BBC heaven